BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 ### [00:04:34] Untrapping Product Teams: Understanding Traps

-**Bill Raymond AI:** You just released a book.
+**Bill Raymond:** You just released a book.
 It's titled Untrapping Product Teams.
 Before we get into untrapping product teams, let's define what a trap is,

 **David Pereira:** A trap is something that blocks you or slows you down. from doing what you should be doing.
 Something that distracts you from creating value and may even hurt you from doing that.
 The problem is that sometimes we don't even know we are trapped and that's what happens.
 Some traps are very clear.

 **David Pereira:** Sometimes we want to achieve something and we cannot get there.
 And then we realize that there is something on the way.
 For example, you cannot talk to the customer because someone is blocking you to talk to the customer.
 That's a clear trap you can see.
 But then I say about an order, you have a huge backlog.
 At first glance, you may say, that's good.
 Everything is clear.
 We know what to do, but actually that is a trap because when you have a bloated backlog, you get so focused on the past instead of looking into the future and adapting according to your learning.
 So trap is a distraction.
 It's something that you don't want to have when you are creating value.

-**Bill Raymond AI:** We're going to talk about how we define value in just a minute, but I'd like to drill down on this a little bit more because, we all do this, right?
+**Bill Raymond:** We're going to talk about how we define value in just a minute, but I'd like to drill down on this a little bit more because, we all do this, right?
 We work day to day.
 We have our backlog of things that we're doing.
 We're getting the work done and we feel like we're moving forward.

-**Bill Raymond AI:** I understand what you're saying about value, but I guess the There might be some inflection point where we should recognize that we are in these traps.
+**Bill Raymond:** I understand what you're saying about value, but I guess the There might be some inflection point where we should recognize that we are in these traps.
 Can you share some things that come to your mind when you say that maybe you're falling into these traps?

 **David Pereira:** Sure, it can happen without knowing, as I said, I believe that no company will be perfect.
 They will have different things that distract teams.
 For now, I have worked for more than 10 companies and I have seen different traps on the way.
 But one thing, the beginning of my career, I got promoted because I helped the team increase velocity and we keep delivering more and more sprint after sprint we got it right how to make delivery accelerate and that was nice to me I was excited.
 It was nice to see the graph just pumping pumping and so on until I realized actually to delivery more feature didn't mean create more value.